 Pirates of the Caribbean: Dead Man's Chest (July 3/06)

 The first Pirates of the Caribbean movie, 2003's The Curse of the Black Pearl, was a sporadically entertaining but mostly interminable mess that somehow became such a global phenomenon that a sequel became inevitable.
 The result, Dead Man's Chest, is an unpleasant, distinctly overlong piece of dreck that's certainly a strong contender for worst movie of the year.
 As the film opens, Will (Orlando Bloom) and Elizabeth (Keira Knightley) are forced to put their wedding on hold after they're arrested for their exploits with Jack Sparrow (Johnny Depp) in the original film.
 Following their expected escape, Will and Elizabeth find themselves once again caught up in Jack's adventures - this time revolving around his feud with the legendary Davy Jones (Bill Nighy).
 There are exactly two effective sequences within Dead's Man Chest - Will and company's attempted escape from a dangling basket made out of bones and a sword fight atop a giant paddle wheel - with the rest of the film devoted almost exclusively to dimly-lit action set-pieces and incredibly poor attempts at humor.
 There's a lot going on within Ted Elliott and Terry Rossio's screenplay, but the lack of momentum becomes increasingly problematic as the movie progresses (ie there's absolutely nothing propelling any of this forward).
 As such, Elliott and Rossio throw in one needless sequence after another - with Naomie Harris' role as a voodoo guru a particularly egregious example of this - to the extent that the film's 150 minute running time (!) quickly becomes absolutely unbearable.
 The cast is comprised almost entirely of returning faces, and though the majority of these people try their best to inject some life into this mess, they're simply lost underneath the relentless noise and spectacle - something that's true even of Depp.
 His Jack Sparrow - a one-note character virtually since the moment he first sauntered onto the screen in Curse of the Black Pearl - comes off as a repetitive and thoroughly grating figure, and there's no denying that the novelty of watching Depp channel Keith Richards has long-since worn off.
-Faring far worse is Nighy, who - trapped underneath pounds and pounds of revolting makeup - has been assigned the thankless task of transforming an entirely objectionable character into a compelling figure (one can't help but wonder who exactly thought it was a good idea to bury a performer as naturally charismatic as Nighy under computer-generated tentacles).
+Faring far worse is Nighy, who's been assigned the thankless task of transforming an entirely objectionable character into a compelling figure (one can't help but wonder who exactly thought it was a good idea to bury a performer as naturally charismatic as Nighy under computer-generated tentacles).
 The bottom line is that if Dead Man's Chest is any indication, viewers should probably start making plans now to avoid next year's final installment in the Pirates of the Caribbean series.